Everything You Need To Know About Student Finance And Tuition Fees In 2022

 Feeling overwhelmed thinking about student finance?
 We’ve got you covered.

 If you’re moving to uni, it’s probably the first time you’ve had to manage your money and finances.
 From sorting out your student finance applications to working out how to budget and save money, it’s a lot.
-On the surface, student finance feels complex and confusing.
-But we’ve broken it down so you’ll find applying for student finance, and managing your money each year easier to understand.

-With nearly half of students struggling with their finances at uni, it’s really important to find out how to manage your money as effectively as you can.
-Being upfront with yourself about how much money you have is often the first step to financial literacy, but it’s so easy to bury your head in the sand.
-Research shows that the earlier you start learning about your finances, the more confident you’ll be with managing your money.
-But if you’re about to move to uni and have no idea where to start, then that’s what we’re here for.
+With nearly half of students struggling with their finances at uni, it’s important know how to manage your money effectively.
+Being upfront with yourself about how much money you have is often the first step to financial literacy.
+But it’s so easy to bury your head in the sand.

-Going to uni is one of the milestones of your life, it’s an exciting time where you can meet so many new people and experience independence for the first time.
+Going to uni is one of the milestones of your life.
+It’s an exciting time where you can meet so many new people and experience independence for the first time.
 But financial difficulties are the second biggest reason why people drop out of university.
 You know what they say, knowledge is power.
 So clueing up on all things money and finance means you could feel more confident to manage your money during your time at uni.

 If you feel more confident managing your money while you’re a student, this could set you up for success after you complete your studies.